BenjaminBruton/BenjaminBruton/README.md

 - 👋 Hi, I’m @BenjaminBruton and I'm an engineer and educator.
-- 👀 I’m interested in web, IoT, gaming, and music related projects.
+- 👀 I’m interested in web, IoT, gaming, music, and blockchain related projects.
-- 🌱 I’m currently learning React, Flask and DevOps (containers, CI/CD)
+- 🌱 I’m currently learning more Python frameworks and DevOps tools.
-- 💞️ I’m looking to collaborate on web and mobile projects utilizing React
 - 📫 How to reach me: bbruton@wgu.edu

 <!---